-The Company leases both real estate and equipment used in its operations and classifies those leases as either operating or capital leases for accounting purposes, As of December 31, 2015 the Company leased equipment that meets certain criteria that requires it to be capitalized and recorded as a liability.
-Amortization of assets accounted for as capital leases is computed utilizing the straight-line method over the estimated useful life (3 years for computer equipment).
-The Company had no capital leases as of December 31, 2014.
+The Company leases both real estate and equipment used in its operations and classifies those leases as either operating or capital leases for accounting purposes, As of December 31, 2015 the Company leased equipment that

 All other leases are accounted as operating leases.
 Rent expense for operating leases, which may have rent escalation provisions or rent holidays, is recorded on a straight-line basis over the non-cancelable lease period.
 The initial lease term includes the build-out period, where no rent payments are typically due under the terms of the lease.
 The difference between rent expensed and rent paid is recorded as deferred rent.
 The company has operating leases for its facilities that expire through 2018.
 The Company has entered into letters of credit, secured by restricted cash balances.
 The letters of credit mature, and the restricted cash balance becomes unrestricted in 2017.
 As of December 31, 2015 and 2014, the Company has accrued rent expense in excess of cash payments of \$144 and \$163, respectively in the accompanying consolidated balance sheets.